stoqey/serverless-couchbase/README.md

 ```

 ## Couchbase Server Configuration
-There really isn't anything special that needs to be done in order for your Couchbase server (including RDS, Aurora, and Aurora Serverless) to use `serverless-couchbase`.
+There really isn't anything special that needs to be done in order for your Couchbase server (including AWS lambda, GCP functions/Firebase, Azure) to use `serverless-couchbase`.
 You should just be aware of the following two scenarios.

-If you set max `user_connections`, the module will only manage connections for that user.
-This is useful if you have multiple clients connecting to the same Couchbase server (or cluster) and you want to make sure your serverless app doesn't use all of the available connections.

-If you're not setting max `user_connections`, the user **MUST BE** granted the `PROCESS` privilege in order to count other connections.
-Otherwise it will assume that its connections are the only ones being used.
-Granting `PROCESS` is fairly safe as it is a *read only* permission and doesn't expose any sensitive data.

 ## Query Timeouts
 The `couchbase` module allows you to specify a "[timeout](https://github.com/stoqey/sofa#timeouts)" with each query.
 Typically this will disconnect the connection and prevent you from running additional queries. `serverless-couchbase` handles timeouts a bit more elegantly by throwing an error and `destroy()`ing the connection.
 This will reset the connection completely, allowing you to run additional queries **AFTER** you catch the error.